Nujanauss/Nujanauss.github.io/alexplatt/03_academia.markdown

 <br>
 <p>
 Mathematical modelling and software development are tools.
 In studying psychology, I look to acquaint myself with human behaviour.
-In this way, my use of these tools may be human-centred.
+In this way, I can be human-centred and not tool-centred.
 </p>
 <p>
 My thesis concerns how and when medical practitioners fail to value informative evidence.